joaogcpereira/Prism/README.md

 ## Contributing

-Issues and pull requests are welcome - new connectors (e.g., mailbox `RecipientTypeDetails`), additional reason codes, and dashboard drill-downs especially.
+Issues and pull requests are welcome - new connectors, additional reason codes, and dashboard drill-downs especially.
 Please keep the core principles intact: read-only, deterministic, absence-is-not-evidence, human-in-the-loop.

 ## License

-Released under the **MIT License** - see [`LICENSE`](LICENSE). *(Add a `LICENSE` file with your chosen license before publishing.)*
+Released under the **MIT License** - see [`LICENSE`](LICENSE).

 ## Disclaimer

 Prism is provided as-is.
 It reads your Microsoft 365 / Azure data and produces recommendations; **you** own the decision to act on any verdict.
 Validate reclaim candidates on real data before enabling any auto-reclaim flag.
-Not affiliated with or endorsed by Microsoft.
-"Contoso" is Microsoft's standard sample organization name and is used here as a placeholder - replace it with your own values.